What kinds of maintenance do heating and air conditioning systems need?

 Why do I need to replace my air filter regularly?

 Regular filter replacement helps your heating and cooling system operate at peak levels and improves indoor air quality.
-It is important to change filters regularly to ensure proper air flow and to keep your home free from dust, allergens and germs.
-Depending on the type of filter you have, you may require weekly or monthly filter replacements.
+It is important to change filters regularly to ensure proper air flow and to keep your home free from dust, allergens and germs — especially if you have pets.
+Depending on the type of filter you have, you may require filter changes as often as each month.
 Your Howard Services service or installation technician will recommend the ideal filters and replacement schedules for your system(s).

 How often should I replace my air filters?

-In general, Howard Services recommends that you replace your disposable filters as least once a month.
+In general, Howard Services Air Conditioning recommends that you replace your disposable filters as least once a month.
 If you have washable filters, they should be cleaned once a month.
-Your Howard Services technician will recommend a replacement schedule that delivers the optimum efficiency and filtration for your specific system(s).
-With a Howard Services Priority Customer Agreement or PCA, we clean and inspect your HVAC system twice a year.
+Your Howard Services Air Conditioning technician will recommend a replacement schedule that delivers the optimum efficiency and filtration for your specific system(s).
+With a Howard Services Air Conditioning Priority Customer Agreement or PCA, we clean and inspect your HVAC system twice a year.
 Part of the service includes changing the filters or servicing your filtering system (customer provided).
-Unless you have special circumstances, our service should be adequate.
+Unless you have special circumstances, the services provided by our AC company should be more adequate.
 We recommend that you visually check filters and filtering equipment monthly.
 If filters look dirty, they need to be cleaned or replaced.

 In addition to changing my filters, what maintenance should I do on my heater and/or air conditioner?